The International Partnership for Dogs

 Ulf Uddman – CFO – Sweden

-CEO of Svenska Kennelklubben (SKK) since 1984.
+Ulf is former CEO of Svenska Kennelklubben (SKK), a position in which he served since 1984.
 Before that he was employed at EY (firm of accounts) after studying economics at the Stockholm University.
 Ulf has been the SKK representative in a number of governmental investigations regarding animal issues e.g. animal protection, disease control and import of pets.
 Representing the Federation Cynologique Internationale (FCI) in various international working groups e.g.: the development of an ISO-standard for chips for pets, FCI Task Force 2010 producing an operational plan for a modernization of FCIs activities.

 Aimee is responsible for maintaining the quality and completeness of data in the Harmonization of Genetic Testing for Dogs database.
 This includes updating the generic phenes (test) information.
 Aimee coordinates the Breed Relevance Rating and is close communication with our Collaborating Experts.